|

 }

-An inherited control example is one for a custom
+An inherited control example is one

-looks like a phone number.
+sure it looks like a phone number.
 This task is notoriously difficult.
 One useful tool is

-Microsoft's masked edit text box, which is provided as an ActiveX control with
+Microsoft's masked edit text box, which is provided as an ActiveX control with previous

-previous versions of Visual Studio.
+versions of Visual Studio.

-The example of a masked text box is important because it demonstrates how features
+The example of a masked text box is important because it demonstrates

 use of the arrow keys.
-Tracking the cursor position, which is required to allow
+Tracking the cursor position, which is required to allow inline

-inline masked edits, results in a good deal of tedious code that only obscures the
+masked edits, results in a good deal of tedious code that only obscures the

 point.